Anatomy and Innervation

 - spinal (or posterior) part: scapular spine

-Together they all insert laterally at the humeral shaft, the deltoid tuberosity.
-In its course the muscle lies in close relation to the cephalic vein which runs in the deltopectoral groove between the deltoid and pectoralis major muscle becoming the axillary vein.
+Together they all insert laterally at the humeral shaft into the deltoid tuberosity.
+In its course, the muscle lies in close relation to the cephalic vein which runs in the deltopectoral groove between the deltoid and pectoralis major muscle becoming the axillary vein.